 The trustee wife did not comply.
 Another order was entered requiring the trustee to supply the accounting, but reserving jurisdiction concerning the $500 per diem penalty.
 The trustee appealed the contempt order that found the trustee failed to perform the accounting.
 The appellate court affirmed the ruling.

-The sons once again moved for contempt and sanctions.
+The sons once again moved to hold the trustee in contempt of court and sanctions.
 The judge deferred ruling for 20 days to give the trustee another opportunity to comply.
 The trustee failed to comply.
 Another show cause order was issued as to why the trustee should not be held in contempt of court for failing to provide an accounting.

 Trustee responded by filing a sworn First and Final Accounting.
 It was incomplete and an order was entered giving the trustee an additional 20 days to amend her accounting.
 The trustee failed to comply.
 Instead, the trustee moved to vacate Contempt Order #1.
 The judge denied the trustee’s motion as untimely, and granted the sons’ motion for contempt and sanctions.
 The judge deferred ruling on specific sanctions until an evidentiary hearing could be conducted.